RedrumKid/ElectroKitty/README.md

 ## Getting started

 To get started with ElectroKitty checkout the tutorials found in the tutorial folder.
-There you will find 6 tutorials of which 5 cover the more basic topics behind ElectroKitty, while the 6th tutorial covers some more advanced ideas.
+There you will find 6 tutorials of which 5 cover the more basic utilities of ElectroKitty, while the 6th tutorial covers some more advanced ideas.

 The documentation for ElectroKitty can be found at: https://electrokitty.readthedocs.io/en/latest/.